oracle-livelabs/database-maa/zdm-physical-offline/migrate-db/migrate-db.md

 3. Start the database migration

-   We are now good to start the database migration.
+   You are now good to start the database migration.

-   We will use the same command used for database migration evaluation except that **-eval** flag is not required.
+   You will use the same command used for database migration evaluation except that **-eval** flag is not required.

    a.
 Login to ZDM service host.